ccb-hms/designmatch_docker/README.md

 <!-- Installation -->
 ## Installation

+**Note: If this is NOT your first time using this repository, you can skip to step 7. **

 1. Clone this repo by navigating into your desired base directory, and executing the following command:
    ```sh
    git clone https://github.com/ccb-hms/designmatch_docker.git